Kanishka3/WidgetKit-Demo/README.md

 ### Static Configuration
 ![configurationDisplayName(_Quote Widget_)](https://user-images.githubusercontent.com/27673762/88246872-7c9e8100-ccb9-11ea-823d-85bcf8b8891b.jpg)

  Static Configuration is the object which helps you configure the content shown in the widget.

+ Here, the placeholder view is a view that displays a generic representation of the widget.
+WidgetKit shows this view on the lock screen, and before rendering the widget’s content.

  It is used like this:

  ```
 struct Quote_Widget: Widget {